-Trying to get pregnant is an exciting, and sometimes nerve-wracking, time.
+If you are trying to get pregnant, it can certainly be a nerve-wracking, time.
 Whether this is your first time trying for a baby, or you have children and want to grow your family, you and your partner are setting out on a life-changing journey.
 You want to have the best chances possible of conceiving, so tracking your fertility and ovulation can be important.

 For some couples, getting pregnant happens quickly and easily once they make the decision to conceive.
 For other couples, the process isn’t so straightforward, or there may be questions or issues about infertility to address.